leoMurtha/WBCS18002/README.md

 * **Notes:**

   * If the user wishes to retrieve data on different dates then he should pass the optional parameter data in the valid format.
-  * User also should use the Accept header for specifying the extension of the response (json or csv) the default is json.
+  * User should also use the Accept header for specifying the extension of the response (json or csv).
+The default is json.

 **All carriers operating in US airports**
 ----